d-sandborn/pyTRACE/README.md

 ### Column Integration

-A column integration function is available from
+A column integration function is available:

 ```python
 from pyTRACE import column_integration
 ```

-This function integrates concentrations (e.g. anthropogenic carbon) for a single location between user-provided depths via Piecewise Cubic Hermite Interpolating Polynomial ((PCHIP)[https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.PchipInterpolator.html]) followed by (Romberg)[https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.romb.html] numerical integration.
+This function integrates concentrations (e.g. anthropogenic carbon) for a single location between user-provided depths via Piecewise Cubic Hermite Interpolating Polynomial ([PCHIP](https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.PchipInterpolator.html) followed by [Romberg](https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.romb.html) numerical integration.
 While this function only calculates a column inventory at a single location, it is designed to be looped to produce regional or global inventories.

 ## Disclaimer